hank/life/docs/NewConstitution.markdown

 and Bill of Rights, I have drafted this constitution that solidifies my best interpretation of the intentions of the founders of the country.
-I am not suggesting it be adopted as a replacement for the current document, but rather that its core values be a guide to any nation constructing its own constitution.
+I am not suggesting it be adopted as a replacement for the current document, but rather that its core values be a guide to any nation composed of several states constructing its own constitution.
 Elements from the US Declaration of Independence, Constitution, and Bill of Rights have all been included.

+##Governmental Bodies

 ##Rights
 The rights of The People are the root principles of any society.
 All just